vegaprotocol/specs/specs/0026-auctions.md

 ## Opening auctions (at creation of the market)

-A newly created market will start in auction mode, then once the auction comes to an end the market will switch to the default trading mode, and will stay like until there's a need for it to go in auction mode again (e.g: based on the price changes).
+A newly created market will start in auction mode, then once the auction comes to an end, the market will switch to the default trading mode, and will stay like that until there's a need for it to go in auction mode again (e.g: based on the price changes).
 A market cannot be in both modes at the same time and will trade either in an opening auction mode or in the defaul trading mode (e.g. continuous trading).
 This default trading mode is configured in the market framework, and a period mode can temporarily override it.
 For example a market may be configured to be a Frequent Batch Auction market, but be in an Auction Period triggered by liquidity monitoring.

 The enactment period of the governance proposal refers to the time between the proposal being accepted and active trading commencing, therefore inclusive of the opening auction period (see [market lifecycle spec](./0043-market-lifecycle.md)).
 A governance network parameter will set the minimum allowable enactment period for new market proposals.